Motion graphics, visual effects and broadcast design

 Bill Kennard and Brian Sadgrove both created the iconic and famous logos for the unrelated ABC and Channel Nine (or the Nine Network) in the 1960's.

-The iconic and famous logo that represents the Lissajous curves for the unrelated ABC (Australia) was created by Bill Kennard.
+The iconic and famous Lissajous logo for the unrelated ABC (Australia) was made by Bill Kennard.

 Having been born in the UK (and having worked with the BBC as a lettering artist), Bill Kennard went down under in the mid-1950's.